Schedule an appointment to meet with the new Center for Global and Career Services about your area of interest.Make an Appointment

 How can I apply to be a Fallon Fellow?

-Students can apply online to be a Fallon Fellow.
+Students can apply online (application link coming soon) to be a Fallon Fellow.
 Students will be required to submit the application as well as a letter of interest.
 Students will also be interviewed by Transformative Healthcare/Fallon Ambulance Service personnel as part of the application process.

 When is the deadline to apply for the Fallon Fellowship program?

 Applications to participate in the Fallon Fellowship will be accepted on a rolling basis – the sooner you apply, the sooner you will be able to interview.
 Students may be notified on a rolling basis.